Some of the most common questions, and anxieties, about the Appalachian Trail are about bears.

 A dog started to bark in our general direction from off the trail a little bit.
-Then a voice called out, "Hello??"
-We said hello, to make it known it's just us, not a crazy animal.
-The voice asked, "Are you OK?"
-We had to explain, we were OK, just spooked because a bear took our stuff so we were headed back towards the hostel.
-The voice called out again, "No way!
-A bear got my food last night!"
+Then a voice called out, “Hello??”
+We said hello, to make it known it’s just us, not a crazy animal.
+The voice asked, “Are you OK?”
+We had to explain, we were OK, just spooked because a bear took our stuff and were headed back towards the hostel.
+The voice called out again, “No way!
+A bear got my food last night, too!”

 That was one fat and happy bear.

 But seriously, just hang your food.
 Every time.
-Learn the PCT style method, it's not hard.
+Learn the PCT style method to hang a bear bag, it’s not hard.
 It does take some practice, but your fellow hikers and the wildlife will thank you!